Transferable skills may still matter

 "We need someone with 10+ years in network security for mobile devices, focused on individual users (not enterprise), in a PLG motion (not sales-led), with experience in France and Sweden - but not Germany - in a company with exactly $17m in ARR with plans to go to $22m, NOT $25m."

 People actually value experience over exact industry fit.
-They want strategic thinking, not just sector knowledge.
+They want strategic thinking and execution understanding, not just sector knowledge.

-Over the past couple of years I've worked across art tech, nature restoration, health, fintech, public relations and legal services.
-From bootstrapped to Series C to $100m.
+Over the past couple of years I've worked across art tech, nature restoration, health, fintech, engineering and public relations.
+From bootstrapped to Series C to $100m PE-backed.
 In both B2B and B2C.
 Opportunities never thought possible in the full time world.
-Yes, each one is different, but yet they’re all powered by the same fundamentals:
+Yes, each one is different, but yet they’re all powered by the same fundamental need:

 Turns out "transferable skills" are still in demand.
 And in an AI-powered world, adaptability might just be the ultimate skill.